Carole Harris: Family and early life

-Carole Harris was born in 1943 at Wayne Diagnostic Hospital, a Black hospital in then-segregated in Detroit, Michigan, during the summer of the 1943 Detroit riots.
+Carole Harris was born in 1943 at Wayne Diagnostic Hospital, a Black hospital in then-segregated Detroit, Michigan, during the summer of the 1943 Detroit riots.
 Harris was born two months prematurely at only 2 pounds, and spent extended time in the hospital as a result.
 Her mother had to take public transportation across the rioting to bring breast milk to the hospital for Harris.
 "That trauma," Harris has said, "was my start to life."
 Her father was away serving in the U.S. army during World War II, so her mother moved in with family until his return in 1945.
 They lived with Harris's grandfather Bishop Simmons, who had migrated to Detroit in the 1930s from Tennessee, and Harris's Aunt Ida, a lifelong role model for Harris as the matriarch of the family and a working woman.

 At six years old, Harris's mother taught her to embroider.
 She also learned to sew at a very young age, so early that Harris doesn't consciously remember when she started.
 She made much of her own clothing as a young woman.
 Her grandmother and mother were both traditional quilters.
 The first quilt that Harris made used a "pinwheel pattern" design for her wedding to Bill Harris in 1966.
 A key reason quilting interested her was because she considered it to be a "nonintimidating art form."
 She met Harris, a writer, while they were both students at Highland Park Junior College.
 They are still married and continue to live in Detroit.